chriswallace/chriswallace.net/about.md

             <span class="wave-hand">👋</span>
         </div>
         <h1 class="fade-in-up fade-in-up-delay-1">Hi, I'm Chris.</h1>
-        <p class="sub-heading fade-in-up fade-in-up-delay-2" data-scramble>For over twenty years, companies have turned to me when they need to transform complex technical challenges into experiences people actually want to use.
-This work has helped startups achieve exits worth tens of millions, entertainment companies win awards for their digital platforms, and creators tell stories through <a href="/portfolio/woodies">new mediums</a>.</p>
+        <p class="sub-heading fade-in-up fade-in-up-delay-2" data-scramble>I'm a senior product design leader who believes the best products come from the best teams.
+For over twenty years, I've focused on building design organizations where talented people can do their best work—mentoring designers, connecting great people, and maintaining a high bar for craft.</p>
         <hr class="hr-separator fade-in-up fade-in-up-delay-3">
-        <p class="fade-in-up fade-in-up-delay-4" data-scramble>Organizations like AMC Networks, The Nobel Prize, MLB, and DC Comics have each faced unique digital challenges—from engaging audiences across platforms to making complex information accessible.
-When one startup needed to reach millions in revenue quickly, the solution wasn't just good design, but understanding what users genuinely needed.</p>
+        <p class="fade-in-up fade-in-up-delay-4" data-scramble>At 10up, I grew our design team from 8 to 25 people, creating processes and culture that enabled us to deliver exceptional work for clients like Microsoft, Google, and the California DMV.
+The real success wasn't just the projects—it was watching designers grow, take on leadership roles, and push each other to new levels of craft.</p>
-        <p class="fade-in-up fade-in-up-delay-4" data-scramble>Leading a twenty-four person design team meant solving problems at scale.
-The California DMV needed to modernize citizen services.
-Starbucks, Microsoft, and Google each had different platform challenges.
-The Walking Dead and Mad Men required sophisticated entertainment experiences that felt effortless to viewers—work that helped the agency achieve a successful exit.</p>
+        <p class="fade-in-up fade-in-up-delay-4" data-scramble>When I founded UltraDAO Studios, I built a creative team from scratch that generated $2.6M in six months while maintaining uncompromising quality standards.
+But what I'm most proud of is the collaborative environment we created—one where every team member felt empowered to contribute their best ideas.</p>
-        <p class="fade-in-up fade-in-up-delay-4" data-scramble>At Roblox, millions of creators need better tools to bring their ideas to life.
-The Avatars team focuses on removing technical friction from avatar creation in Roblox Studio, so creators spend time on imagination rather than troubleshooting.</p>
+        <p class="fade-in-up fade-in-up-delay-4" data-scramble>At Roblox, I work with the Avatars team to remove friction from the creator experience, but I'm equally focused on how we work together as a team.
+Great products emerge from great collaboration, and great collaboration happens when people feel supported to take risks and push boundaries.</p>
-        <p class="fade-in-up fade-in-up-delay-4" data-scramble>The most interesting problems are often the ones that seem impossible to solve—new products with no precedent, experimental interfaces, teams ready to push into uncharted territory.
-Companies facing these challenges need someone who can see a path forward.</p>
+        <p class="fade-in-up fade-in-up-delay-4" data-scramble>I'm looking for my next opportunity to lead a product design team where mentorship is valued, craft is non-negotiable, and building great designers is just as important as building great products.
+If you're building a design organization that values growth, connection, and exceptional work, I'd love to talk.</p>
-        <p class="fade-in-up fade-in-up-delay-4" data-scramble><a href="mailto:chriswallace7@pm.me?subject=Design%20Inquiry&body=Let&rsquo;s%20work%20together!">Let's work together</a>.</p>
+        <p class="fade-in-up fade-in-up-delay-4" data-scramble><a href="mailto:chriswallace7@pm.me?subject=Design%20Leadership%20Opportunity&body=Let&rsquo;s%20discuss%20how%20we%20can%20work%20together!">Let's connect</a>.</p>
     </div>
 </div>